-If you are planning to visit Timisoara, you probably need a list of things to see and do.
-What to do in Timisoara?
-Timisoara is a big city, at least by Romanian standards, and it a has lot of beautiful spots, good food and plenty of entertainment for everyone.
+If you are planning to visit Romania, most importantly Timisoara, you probably need a list of things to see and do.
+Timisoara is a big city, located in Western Romania,which has a history that dates back to the 14th century.
+And of course it a has lot of beautiful spots, good food and plenty of entertainment for everyone.

 But what are the spots you should see even if you’re in town just for a few days or in case you’re on a budget?

 Here’s our handy guide of what to do in Timisoara on a budget: